Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - *Optional 5th argument*: An [ItemStackProvider]({% link kubejs_tfc/1.20.1/bindings.md %}#item-stack-provider), an optional extra drop

 {: .notice #scraping-ingredient-tag }
-In order to actually place an item on a log to scrape it, it must have the `tfc:scrapable` item tag.
-Additionally, a game restart may be required for this to enable placement
+In order to actually place an item on a log to scrape, it must have the `tfc:scrapable` item tag.
+Additionally, a game restart may be required for placement to become possible

 ### Example